yrosseel/lavaan.org.old/resources/teaching.md

 them here online.
 Recent materials are on the top.
 A selection of my own materials can be found at the bottom of the page.

+- [Lavaan: how to get started](https://www.rensvandeschoot.com/tutorials/lavaan-how-to-get-started/): a short tutorial to get you started developed by Naomi Schalken and Rens van de Schoot.

+- [Latent variable modelling of cross-national survey data](http://essedunet.nsd.uib.no/cms/topics/latentvar/): an introduction to Factor Analysis and SEM with examples both in both STATA and lavaan, written by Myrsini Katsikatsou and Jouni Kuha ([LSE](http://www.lse.ac.uk/statistics/research/Social-Statistics/Index.aspx))

 - One week workshop on SEM and R (using lavaan) in Spanish, prepared by Mauricio Garnier-Villarreal
 ([Center for Research Methods and Data Analysis](http://http://www.crmda.ku.edu/), University of Kansas):